AdamJDuncan/RHEAS/gdal.rst

 ----------------------------

 GDAL looks to your 'public.raster_columns' view for constraints.
 Without adding constraints to your table, nothing will work.
-Unlike the rest of these commands -- which are done in bash -- constraints are added in psql.
+Constraints are added in psql.

 To add constraints to the table 'zambiadrought.spi3201603' type: